AmazingAmpharos/OoT-Randomizer/README.md

 To be more clear about which NPC items are shuffled, it's NPCs who directly give you the item (so not the freestanding Pieces of Heart you can get from Dampe), and it's only the one time permanent item rewards for the most part like NPCs who originally gave Pieces of Heart or inventory items.
 The only exception is that even though in vanilla the reward for 40 Gold Skulltulla Tokens was just 10 Bombchus that is still a randomized reward in randomizer (but the 200 rupees for all
 100 Gold Skulltulla Tokens is not randomized so the most tokens that could be required to complete a seed is 50).
-As a mercy to the player, the ocarina memory game in the Lost Woods will start on the final round as that minigame was very long originally.
+As a mercy to the player, the Ocarina Memory Game in the Lost Woods will start on the final round as that minigame was very long originally, the three day wait on the Claim Check is removed, and Bombchu Bowling will have a fixed sequence of prizes that is of maximum convenience to the player.
 Additionally, any NPC who gives a trading quest item either for the child or for the adult other than Anju's initial gift as an adult does not have a randomized reward, and as a design decision, the Fairy Ocarina and Ocarina of Time are not randomized.

 A special note is needed for the six Great Fairy Fountains scattered across Hyrule.
 These six fountains are randomized amongst themselves, and while they all still require Zelda's Lullaby to utilize, none of them require a Magic Meter to obtain the reward.
 The two that give variations on the Magic Meter in vanilla are modeled